Strengths

 Our Bioengineering, Electrical Engineering, Computer Science, and Statistics programs use engineering and computing concepts and tools to improve human health through research and innovation.
 Their smarter technologies address a variety of medical needs; from precise robotic surgical tools to more seamless patient chart communication.

-Our researchers, programmers, and engineers are designing and testing a variety of robotic mechanisms to aid in discovery, recovery, and remediation of industrial accidents while lending these advances to solutions that improve everyday life.
+Our researchers are designing and testing a variety of robotic mechanisms to aid in discovery, recovery, and remediation of industrial accidents while lending these advances to solutions that improve everyday life.
 George Mason is making the college a leader in advanced robotic controls and design.

 George Mason has a long reach into the fields of defense, transportation, biotechnology, and telecommunications through degree concentrations in such fields as electromagnetic, optoelectronics, microelectronics, and signal processing.